-Source: Research Data (2025)
+Note.
+Research Data (2025)

 The findings show that all Durbin-Watson values were approximately close to 2.0, indicating the absence of significant autocorrelation.
 This confirms that the panel data structure was appropriate for regression analysis and that the estimated relationships between capital structure variables and corporate governance were dependable.